JohnMertz/.github/profile/README.md

 - 🌐 HTML/JS - I've been building websites for fun for longer than I've done anything else in tech and continue to write them from scratch to this day.
 - 🥱 PHP, Python, Shell - Much less enthusiastic about these, but I know how to use them fairly well.
 - 🐧 Linux - I've been a full-time Linux nerd for almost 15 years and have spent pretty much my entire working life using, administering and developing in Linux environments.
-- 📨 Email - I've spent more than 10 years in email security, including administering various MTAs, IMAP and LDAP servers in a Linux environment as well as writing programs to parse and modify email.
+- 📨 Email - I've spent more than 10 years in email security, including administering various MTA, IMAP and LDAP servers in a Linux environment as well as writing programs to parse and modify email.
 - 📦 Containers and Virtualization - I live my day-to-day life on my own container-based OS, inside additional development containers, as I build containerized applications and VMs.

 ## 💬 Where we can chat 💬